NCAR/wrf_hydro_model_tools/parameters/create_wrfinput/README.txt

                    Preprocessing System (WPS)

 Output files:
-   wrfinput_d01.nc (default filename) - wrfinput file to initialize the land surface model
+   wrfinput_d01.nc (default filename) - wrfinput file to initialize the Noah-MP land surface model in WRF-Hydro

-Usage: ./create_Wrfinput.R --geogrid='geo_em.d01.nc' --filltyp=3 --laimo=8
+Usage: ./create_wrfinput.R --geogrid='geo_em.d01.nc' --filltyp=3 --laimo=8

 Important notes:
-   * Both filltyp and laimo arguments do have default values however we recommend that users update these to values more appropriate for their domain / simulation.
+   * Both filltyp and laimo arguments have default values.
+However, we recommend that users specify values more appropriate for their domain / simulation.
-   * For information and descriptions of these and other optional arguments run the script with no arguments.
+   * For more information and descriptions of these and other optional arguments run the script with no arguments.